ethereum-optimism/superchain-ops/README.md

 ## Directory structure

+Top level direct names should be the [EIP 3770](https://eips.ethereum.org/EIPS/eip-3770) short name for the network (see [shortNameMapping.json](https://chainid.network/shortNameMapping.json))

 Each task will have a directory structure similar to the following:

 - `task-name.json`: A json file which defines the task to be executed.
 This file may either be generated automatically or manually created.